ChilliCream/graphql-platform/website/README.md

+## Guidelines for writing documentation

+- When introducing links to other documentation pages, include the version, e.g. `/docs/hotchocolate/v12/some-page`.

-## Create a new documentation page
+## Creating a new documentation page

-1. Locate the directory of the product version you want to add a documentation entry for, for example `src/docs/hotchocolate/v12`.
+1. Locate the directory of the product version you want to add a documentation entry for, e.g. `src/docs/hotchocolate/v12`.
 2. Create a new Markdown file in one of the appropriate categories (or create a new one).
 3. Open the `src/docs/docs.json` file and locate the array item where the value of the `path` property matches the product.
 4. Inside of the `version` array, find the item where the value of the `path` property matches the version.